tomaszczechowski/grunt-replacer/README.md

 grunt.loadNpmTasks('grunt-replacer');
 ```

 *This plugin was designed to work with Grunt 0.4.x.
-If you're still using grunt v0.3.x it's strongly recommended that [you upgrade](http://gruntjs.com/upgrading-from-0.3-to-0.4), but in case you can't please use [v0.3.2](https://github.com/outaTiME/grunt-replace/tree/grunt-0.3-stable).*
+If you're still using grunt v0.3.x it's strongly recommended that [you upgrade](http://gruntjs.com/upgrading-from-0.3-to-0.4)*

 ## Replacer Task